0370 1500 100

 Working with disadvantaged people to ensure that their rights are protected.

-The quality of work in the public law department is pretty much unrivalled nationwide.
+The quality of work in the Public Law & Human Rights department is pretty much unrivalled nationwide.
 Every day brings new challenges and keeps me passionate about my work and the changes we can make to people's lives through enforcing their legal rights.

 Spend time with my wife and two children.
 I am a passionate Spurs fan and try to get to watch them as often as possible, and am just about managing to keep my own amateur football career going!